What Can A Philadelphia Construction Accident Attorney do?

 Workers’ compensation insurance should cover your medical bills and lost wages relating to your work-related injury.
 However, it is difficult to file workers’ compensation insurance claims.
 In that case, you might need the help of an experienced Philadelphia construction accident Lawyer.

 There is no average compensation for a construction site injury.
-The medical compensation will depend on the extent of the injuries and the cost of the treatments, and the loss of wages is covered up to two-thirds of the employee’s weekly average income.
+The medical compensation will depend on the extent of the injuries, and the cost of the treatments, and the loss of wages is covered up to two-thirds of the employee’s weekly average income in workers’ compensation situations.

 If your accident includes the involvement of a third party, you may be able to move forward with a lawsuit and pursue other compensation, which will largely depend on: